JSON to Go Converter

 What about omitempty?

 Add omitempty to the JSON tag for fields you don't want in the output when empty: json:"name,omitempty".
-Edit the output if needed.
-The generator doesn't add omitempty by default because it depends on your use case.
+The generator doesn't add it by default because whether you want omitempty depends on your use case — edit the output after generating.

 Related Tools